 I baked the Peanut Butter Cake in a 350 degree F oven for 40 minutes, inserted a toothpick to make sure it was done in the center, then pulled it out and set it on a wire rack.
 Suddenly everyone in the house smelled something delicious and appeared.
 I made them wait until it was cool, then I cut it into squares.

 It's absolutely heavenly!
 Everyone in my family loves it.
 My husband was thrilled when I showed him all the information about their coconut oil.
-I can't wait to try lots of other recipes with my stash of Tropical Traditions Gold Label Virgin Coconut Oil.
-And maybe I'll ask Santa for a stand mixer.
+I can't wait to try lots of other recipes with my stash of

 Disclosure: I received this product at no charge in exchange for my honest review.